JetBrains/intellij-sdk-docs/basics/action_system.md

        identifier for the action.
        The mandatory "class" attribute specifies the
        FQN of the class implementing the action.
-       The mandatory "text" attribute specifies the text of the action (tooltip for toolbar button or text for menu item).
+       The mandatory "text" attribute specifies the default long-version text to be displayed for the action (tooltip for toolbar button or text for menu item).
        The optional "use-shortcut-of" attribute specifies the ID of the action whose keyboard shortcut this action will use.